NIH-NEI/gdb/README.md

 We benchmarked 7 different analytical approaches, including general-purpose LLMs and our novel **I**ntelligent System for Omics Data **An**lysis and Discovery [(IAN)](https://www.biorxiv.org/content/10.1101/2025.03.06.640921v1.full).

-**The final ranking, based on our "Grounded Reasoning Score," demonstrates a clear performance hierarchy, with the specialized IAN framework showing a distinct advantage in structured biological interpretation.**
+**The final ranking, based on our "Composite Grounded Reasoning Score (CGRS)," demonstrates a clear performance hierarchy, with the specialized IAN framework showing a distinct advantage in structured biological interpretation.**

 <div align="center">